klmcwhirter/explore_python/concurrent/README.md

 Just stick with the `Processes` model for now while the experimentation continues.
 It is supported as early as Python 3.5.

-Although the `Interpreters` model could be a good (i.e., safe) alternative once Python 3.14 is released.
-I say _safe_ because the GIL is still in effect suggesting that most flows through the Python interpreter and stdlib code are flows through long-time existing code.
+The `Interpreters` model could become the preferred (i.e., safe) alternative, however, once Python 3.14 is released in Oct 2025 (See [PEP-745](https://peps.python.org/pep-0745/)).
+I say _safe_ because the GIL is still in effect suggesting that most flows through the Python interpreter, stdlib and 3rd-party library code are flows through long-time existing code.
 But please do test fit for your purpose.

 ## Appendix A - Results with `-n 33_551_000` and `-w 12`